jbh/dotfiles/README.md

 files and lists them as options.
 This menu is bound to `super + v`.
 If you select one, it will connect to the VPN in an st terminal with the class `st-vpn` and a relevant title.
-This class is used to send the terminal to the #10 desktop, VPN.
+This class is used in the bspwmrc to send the terminal to the #10 desktop, VPN.

 The `vpninfo` script is used as a custom script by polybar to output the currently connected VPNs to a polybar module.
 This is convenient.